BeeyondCereal

 sliced easter confetti cake revealing the rainbow sprinkles in the cake layers.

 1. Don't be afraid to chill.
-If the frosting gets messy, chill the cake in the freezer and frosting in the fridge for 10-15 minutes.
-I share this tip in my Southern Banana Pudding Cake and Tres Leches Layered Cake.
-Professional decorators often chill cakes between steps for neatness and ease of application.
+If the frosting gets messy, chill the Easter Confetti Cake in the freezer and the frosting in the fridge for 10-15 minutes.
+I share this trick in my Southern Banana Pudding Cake and Tres Leches Layered Cake, many decorators chill between steps for cleaner results.

-2. Straight edges are important.
-For spreading frosting, use a large frosting leveler (which can be found on Amazon for under $10) or alternatives like a butter knife or clean office ruler.
-These tips work well for various cake recipes, including my Easy Rainbow Unicorn Cake Recipe.
+2. Straight edges matter.
+Use a large frosting leveler (Amazon has budget options), or a butter knife or clean ruler.
+These tools work great for cakes like my Easy Rainbow Unicorn Cake Recipe.

-Refrigeration: Store the cake in the fridge, well covered, for up to 5 days to maintain its freshness.
+Refrigeration: Store the finished Easter Confetti Cake in the fridge, well covered, for up to 5 days.

 What is the difference between Funfetti and confetti cake?